spikecurtis/calico-ubuntu-vagrant/README.md

 ## Creating networked endpoints

-Now you can start any other containers that you want within the cluster, using normal docker commands.
-To get Calico to network them, first use the `docker network` command to create a network.

-    docker network create --driver=calico net1
-    docker network create --driver=calico net2
-    docker network create --driver=calico net3

-When you create a container add `--net <network name>` to specify the docker network they should be on.
+This pre-release version of Docker introduces a new flag to `docker run` to network containers:  `--publish-service <service>.<network>.<driver>`.

+ * `<service>` is the name by which you want the container to be known on the network.
+ * `<network>` is the name of the network to join.
+Containers on different networks cannot communicate.
+ * `<driver>` is the name of the network driver to use.
+Calico's driver is called `calico`.

 So let's go ahead and start a few of containers on each host.

 On ubuntu-01

-    docker run --net net1 --name workload-A -tid busybox docker run --net net2 --name workload-B -tid busybox docker run --net net1 --name workload-C -tid busybox
+    docker run --publish-service srvA.net1.calico --name workload-A -tid busybox docker run --publish-service srvB.net2.calico --name workload-B -tid busybox docker run --publish-service srvC.net1.calico --name workload-C -tid busybox

 On ubuntu-02

-    docker run --net net3 --name workload-D -tid busybox docker run --net net1 --name workload-E -tid busybox
+    docker run --publish-service srvD.net3.calico --name workload-D -tid busybox docker run --publish-service srvE.net1.calico --name workload-E -tid busybox

 Now, check that A can ping C and E. You can get a containers IP by running